Magnolia Plantation and Gardens (Charleston, South Carolina): Description

 Magnolia Plantation is operated as a house museum and tourist attraction.
 It has a reconstructed and restored plantation house, based on what was built after the Civil War.
 The oldest section was built prior to the Revolutionary War near Summerville.
 This structure was transported down the Ashley River after the Civil War and added to the house during its rebuilding.
 The wide verandah and huge columns were added more recently.

 Enslaved Africans and African Americans worked in large gangs and lived in large groups on such plantations as Magnolia and others in the Low Country and the Sea Islands, often with little interference by whites.
 They developed a Creole language, now known as Gullah, that was based on West African languages and incorporated some English, as well as a culture that drew from these various cultures.
-This is considered a unique culture among the various African-American groups, distinguished by certain cuisine, which features rice and seafood, and crafts such as baskets made of sea grass.
+This is considered a unique culture among the various African-American groups, distinguished by a specific cuisine, which features rice and seafood, and crafts such as baskets made of sea grass.

 Of the five cabins on site, four were built in slavery times and one about 1900.
-In the Reconstruction period and later, freedmen lived in the former slave cabins.
-In order to represent the range of enslaved and free black workers' lives, these cabins have been restored to differing periods: one for 1850 and others to decades after the Civil War and into the twentieth century.
+During the Reconstruction period and later, freedmen lived in the former slave cabins.
+In order to represent the range of enslaved and free black workers' lives, these cabins have been restored to differing periods: one for 1850 and others to decades after the Civil War into the 20th century.
 The interpretive program reflects African-American history at the plantation, From Slavery to Freedom.
 Archeological work is revealing more about the lives of both slaves and free black workers, who were skilled gardeners and craftsmen.

 Other elements of the plantation emphasize the natural setting: a nature train, a marsh boat tour, and a wildlife area.
 A petting zoo and the gardens feature a kind of cultivated nature.
 Many of today's attractions were built starting in 1975 during the garden's renewal.

 Major garden features include numerous azalea plantings, as well as: